Principal’s Post for February 6, 2022

 COVID Guidance for 2021-22

 Click on the JFK COVID FAQ, 2021-22 to have your questions answered.
 Please note that the information is, however, subject to change.
-We did make two changes this week:
+The most recent changes were made on January 2 and 5, 2022.

 COVID Data and Comments